Huawei fights back against U.S. black out with Texas lawsuit

 If a judge decides Huawei has a plausible claim the case will proceed to the discovery phase, in which internal documents are shared and U.S. government officials could be forced to provide testimony and lay out their security concerns.

-The legal action compares with a more restrained response in December emphasizing “trust in justice” after the arrest of CFO Sabrina Meng Wanzhou.
+The legal action compares with a more restrained response in December emphasising “trust in justice” after the arrest of CFO Sabrina Meng Wanzhou.

 Huawei founder Ren Zhengfei later said Meng’s arrest was politically motivated and “not acceptable”.